This page based on questions I frequently get. If you have a question you think should be answered here, let me know!

 Renting is often the best choice for beginners, because you can trade up as you grow, and usually get free maintenance and a percentage of credit when it’s time for you to purchase a full-size.
 However, check out the Instrument Guide to help determine what’s the right choice for you!

-What’s involved in the trial lesson?
+What’s involved in the free introductory session?

-This “lesson” is, first, about getting to know each other.
+This “session” is, first, about getting to know each other.
 I want to learn a bit about you, your personality, interests, learning style, and what your goals are in your violin study.
 You want a chance to get to know me and make sure that the learning relationship will be a good fit.

 After that, for beginners, it’s a chance to get a headstart on all the new aspects of playing the violin!
 We’ll make sure your instrument is the right size and talk through its setup and care (so please do have an instrument-we can talk about this over the phone ahead of time!).
 We’ll look at expectations for practice, pace of learning, and how much parent involvement is needed.
 I’ll do my best to answer any questions you might have.
 There won’t be any actual playing this lesson–there’s too much else to do!
 That will come in our first “regular” lesson.